BradleyC/docs_canopy/docs/index.md

 This allows members who feel very passionately about a particular post to increase the volume of their voice, but keeps one or two wealthy members from hijacking the conversation.

-Canopy uses quadratic voting to get sentiment as the ratio of positive to negative votes, and then factors in popularity, which measures unique votes over time.
+Canopies use quadratic voting to get sentiment as the ratio of positive to negative votes, and then factors in popularity, which measures unique votes over time.

 In this way, the Canopy community creates a continuously changing score for each piece of content.
 Each Canopy's home view is made up of posts sorted in order of Curation Score.

+# Features
+As a framework, Canopy will be highly customizable.
+[Our page on features](features.md) has the full details.

 # Rewards
 We've discussed costs implemented in Canopy that represent risks taken in real world communities, but is there any way for that cost to return to Canopy members?
 I'm glad you asked.